 You can get Sonoff Basic from Amazon for $5 US.
 Let’s try to configure this device and we will see the wide possibilities on the application in your home.

 Open the input and output covers from your Sonoff device, and put the wires in both sides of the input and output sections.

 After you have installed the Sonoff Basic with the cable power input and output like shown above, you are then ready to pair the device with your wifi network.
 To do that open the eWeLink app you have installed on your smartphone, register a new account, and the app will send you the link to finalise the registration.
 Follow the steps shown then after you successfully login to the app, prepare the cable installation by plugging it to the power outlet.

 Press the black button on the device near the LED lamp for about 5 seconds until the LED is blinking.
 It indicates that the device is ready to be paired.
-Open the eWeLink app, and click the ‘+’ button on the bottom center of the app, then click ‘Quick pairing’ button to continue the steps.
+Open the eWeLink app, and click the ‘+’button on the bottom centre of the app, then click ‘Quick pairing’ button to continue the steps.

 Set the wifi connection name and password in the next step then click the ‘Next’ button and let the app pairing between device and wifi begin.
 When the app succeeds in pairing, you can name the device in the last step to identify it later.
 When you have more than 1 device registered in the eWeLink app device with meaningful naming will really help identify your IoT device.

 After you successfully add Sonoff Basic into the eWeLink app, the device will be listed.
 You can now turn the switch On and Off by the tap of a button!